Hooded Plover Project

 Volunteer Nest Warden - Case Study 2

-Nat Walter has been a volunteer warden with the program for four years, and is one of five wardens based near St Helens, in Tasmania’s northeast.
+Nat Walter has been a volunteer warden with the program for four years, and is one of five wardens based near St Helens, in Tasmania’s north-east.

 The work is not without its challenges, with wet weather including storms and floods impacting observation days.
 The shorebirds can also be difficult to spot, particularly chicks and fledglings, which only reinforces key messages to the community, who may not be aware that these tiny, well-camouflaged birds are trying to raise families on our beaches.